 Yule – The Viking Predecessor Of The Contemporary Christmas Holidays

-Christmas is one of the most important Christian holidays that is observed most commonly on the 25th of December on all of the continents of the world.
+Christmas is one of the most important Christian holidays, being observed most commonly on the 25 December on all of the continents across the world.
 Nowadays, this celebration brings people together in many ways, inclusively by attending various Christmas markets around the globe.

 However, what some people might not know about Christmas is that, if traced to its roots, this Christian holiday was initially celebrated by pagan Germanic peoples since Ancient times.
 Yule, Yuletide, or Yulefest (literally meaning ‘Yule time’ or ‘Yule feast’ respectively) was a midwinter festival celebrated by several Germanic-speaking populations including the Norsemen, the Goths, or the Anglo-Saxons.